microsoft/AdaptiveCards/source/dotnet/Library/AdaptiveCards/docs/AdaptiveCards.md

 ##### Summary

-When set false, action is disabled
+Is this action enabled or disabled?

 <a name='P-AdaptiveCards-AdaptiveAction-Mode'></a>
 ### Mode `property`